 Jen Rashleigh is the founder of Farmers on 57th.
 She developed and now manages the Garden Club and Growing Eden programs from her home in Saanich.
 She grew up in her mother’s garden, and realized that gardening was in her blood when she moved into a bachelor apartment with no room to grow.
 She began a guerilla garden between two concrete parking lots for her own private pleasure, but soon learned the unbelievable power of gardening for community engagement as everyone leaned over the fence to shares stories of their grandmother’s garden, or give pointers on how to grow potatoes, or… When she worked with the Northern Nation of Gitxaala to start their own cultivated gardens, and witnessed the resulting community satisfaction and empowerment (and giant cabbages!) she was officially hooked.

 She got the idea for a Vancouver community-integrated farm while biking past Pearson (her mom had worked there as a physio for 20 years), and with the support and vision of the Disability Alliance of BC, began Farmers on 57th in 2009.
 Jen completed her Horticultural Therapy training under Ann Kent, and joined both the Canadian and American Horticultural Therapy Associations.
 Jen sees the food growing movement as a means to build community and personal resiliency, engagement, sharing and joy.
 It never gets old.
 Jen is mother to Owen, Farmers on 57th baby #3 (there are 6).
 When she isn’t food growing or parenting, she’s making documentary films, tap dancing, or singing in a choir.

-Karen Ageson is the Market Garden Manager & Vegetable CSA Farmer, and is one of the instructors for the Grow Your Own Food Course.
+Karen Ageson is the Market Garden Manager & Lead Vegetable CSA Farmer.
 She enjoys working with the living soil and the plants that sustain us.
-She especially loves to share the joy of growing, being outside, and eating amazingly alive veggies with CSA members, community gardeners, volunteers, kids and the many urbanites that find themselves in the market garden on any given day (coyotes too!).
+She especially loves to share the joy of growing, being outside, and eating amazingly alive veggies with CSA members, community gardeners, volunteers, kids and the many urbanites that find themselves in the market garden on any given day.
 Karen has tended the Farmers on 57th Market Garden since breaking ground in 2009.